mer-hybris/hadk.sailfishos.org/overview.rst

   echo "run this command in the Mer SDK terminal"

-How to set up the Mer Platform SDK, as well as the device-specific targets and the Ubuntu chroot for building Android is described in :doc:`setupsdk`.
+Setting up the Mer Platform SDK, as well as the device-specific targets and the Ubuntu HA build chroot is described in :doc:`setupsdk`.

 .. _mer-root: